 - Appropriate measures must be taken to ensure security and protect against disruptions to the systems in place where devices or computer systems are in use that require more stringent security than WLAN devices. - Leica Camera AG shall not accept liability for damages arising from the use of the camera for purposes other than as a WLAN device. - It is assumed that the WLAN function will be used in countries where this camera is sold.
 There may be a risk of breaching statutory wireless communication regulations when using the camera in other countries.
 Leica Camera AG shall not accept liability for such breaches. - Please note that there is a risk of unauthorized third party interception of wirelessly communicated data.
 We highly recommend that you activate encryption in the wireless access point settings to ensure data safety. - Avoid using the camera in areas where it can be exposed to magnetic fields, static electricity or other interferences, e.g. near a microwave oven.
 RF transmissions may otherwise not reach the camera. - Using the camera near devices like microwave ovens or wireless phones that use the 2.4 GHz RF band may negatively affect the performance of both devices. - Do not attempt to connect to wireless networks you are not authorized to use. - The device will automatically search for wireless networks, once the WLAN function is enabled.
 A list, including networks you are not authorized to access, will be displayed (SSID: Network identifier for a WLAN network).
-Do not attempt to connect to such a network, as this could be construed as unauthorized access.
+Do not attempt to connect to third party network, as this could be construed as unauthorized access.

-- We recommend disabling the WLAN function while on an aircraft. - The use of the WLAN-RF band between 5150 MHz and 5350 MHz is permitted only in enclosed spaces.
+- We recommend disabling the WLAN function while on an aircraft. - The use of the WLAN-RF band between 5150 MHz and 5350 MHz is permitted only in enclosed spaces. - Please read the important notes on specific functions of Leica FOTOS on p.
+202.